 One is cane imagine the sight of the kite, whatever color it may be, contrasting against the bold blue of a clear day.
 The next line describes the kite in clear and simple language.
 It is “multi-coloured.”
 With this, the reader’s image of the kite is complete.
-One can now pictured a rainbow, or at least a many coloured, kite floating through the air.
+One can now picture a rainbow, or at least a many-colored, kite floating through the air.

 It is important to note at this point that there has been no mention of someone flying the kite in this situation.
 A reader might wonder if it has been released by its owner.

 The next lines describe the path of the kite as it travels…